ClosedFellowship

 black&write!
 Indigenous Writing Fellowships

 The black&write!
 Indigenous Writing Fellowships support First Nations writers through an unpublished manuscript competition.
-Two fellowship winners each receive prize money, editorial development and a publication opportunity with University of Queensland Press.
+Two fellowships are awarded each year, with each winner receiving $15000, editorial development, and a publication opportunity with University of Queensland Press.

 Funding